Joseph Hart: What is the origin and intent of Court Space, and why now?

 As I mentioned previously, Court Space also provides a method to connect with peers through play, rather than in galleries where competition and social pressure can be ostracizing.
 It’s a positive way to form community during COVID-19 when so many indoor social gatherings are unsafe.

-EO: People should donate to Court Space and American Object, because they support the strength of my curatorial beliefs and foundations.
-These core beliefs are fundamental to the way Court Space and American Object will contribute meaning to the discourse of contemporary culture and art.
-People should donate because they understand Court Space represents a contemporary practice in dialogue with ancient history, and a method to unearth that history.
+EO: People should support Court Space and Semi-meta, because they see the strength of my curatorial beliefs and foundations.
+These core beliefs are fundamental to the way Court Space and Semi-meta will contribute meaning to the discourse of contemporary culture and art.
+The community in support of my projects understands that Court Space represents a contemporary practice in dialogue with ancient history, and a method to unearth that history.

 Joseph Hart is a New York-based artist and founder/producer of Deep Color™—an oral history project and podcast that features artists and arts professionals discussing their work, ideas and lives—offering listeners a forthright and unique understanding about the process, experiences and people behind the artistic pursuit.
 Deep Color™ is a free resource for listeners and aims to feature a diverse range of lived experiences, career stages and areas of expertise.